EXCLUSIVE-U.S. weighs measures in response to Iran fuel shipment to Venezuela -source

 The United States also maintains punishing sanctions on Iran aimed at containing its regional power in the Middle East, measures that were re-imposed after Trump pulled out of an international nuclear deal with Tehran.
 Four other vessels of the same size as the Clavel, all flagged by Iran and loaded with fuel at or near Bandar Abbas, are about to cross the Atlantic Ocean after passing Suez.
 They have not yet set their final destinations, data showed.

 One of them, the Fortune, appears on a list of tankers scheduled to enter Venezuelan port, according to a person with knowledge of the matter.
 Opposition politicians also said they had received information that all five tankers were heading to Venezuela.
-The U.S. official said Venezuela's need to resort to Iranian fuel showed the Maduro government's "desperation."
+All five are bringing gasoline, according to Samir Madani, co-founder of TankerTrackers.com, a service that tracks oil shipments and storage.
+Madani said the vessels loaded at Berths 1 and 2 at the Shahid Rajaee port at Bandar Abbas, according to the service's satellite imagery.

 ALSO READ